How to get Ordained in Virgin Islands, U.S. to Officiate

 Here are the basic steps to follow for officiating a wedding:

-How Do I Become Ordained to Marry in Virgin Islands, U.S.
+Getting Ordained in Virgin Islands, U.S.

 Becoming a marriage officiant with the Universal Life Church is easier than you might think.
 Our online ordination process is straightforward, fast, and completely free.
 Legally licensed ministers of the ULC perform countless marriages each year.
 Once you have your minister license in hand, officiating a wedding is right around the bend!
 Click the button below to get started.